NotMyWing/NyoomnifactoryGuides/README.md

 # OwOfactory Guides

 This project automatically OwO-wifies all .md files from [Omnifactory Guides](github.com/RundownRhino/OmnifactoryGuides).

-I'm sorry.
+This is an April Fools joke, you want to submit actual ideas or guides please visit [the original repository](github.com/RundownRhino/OmnifactoryGuides) instead.

 ## Builds